Full microcement kit for completing a microcement floor to a professional standard.

 There’s enough MicroDur Base for you to complete 2 base coats.
 MicroDur Base is ideal as it’s one of our strongest, most durable microcements, it’s also easy to mix and apply with a long working time of up to 3 hours.

 MicroDur is a mono-component microcement, which is mixed with water – this makes it stronger than resin-based bi-component microcements as the cement actually reacts with the water to form concrete.
 MicroDur contains powdered additives give it flexibility, strength and prevent cracking.

-Once 2 coats of MicroDur Medium are complete and the microcement has had time to dry, you’ll be sealing it with Cemher’s premium water resistant, acrylic based pre-sealer, HydroPrimer.
-When applied correctly, HydroPrimer will deeply penetrate the microcement giving it an almost impenetrable resistance to moisture.
+Once 2 coats of MicroDur Medium are complete and the microcement has had time to dry, you’ll be sealing it with one of Cemher’s premium sealer systems.

 |Consumption per 10m2|